Reading and writing data in R

 write.csv(data, "~/files/your_folder/output_file_name.csv")

-You can import or export data tables stored in the workspace Datasets tab either by using platform-specific functions (see 'Running XAP and R commands' below) or standard R libraries for interfacing with databases such as DBI or RPostgreSQL.
+You can import or export data tables stored in the workspace Database table tab either by using platform-specific functions (see 'Running XAP and R commands' below) or standard R libraries for interfacing with databases such as DBI or RPostgreSQL.

-The simplest way to import a dataset is to use an XAP function:
+The simplest way to import a database table is to use an XAP function:

 dataset <- xap.read_table("dataset_name")